 The Dades originates in the Atlas Mountains and flows to the edge of the Sahara.
 One of its most accessible areas is near the village of Boumalne Dades, a six-hour drive east of Marrakesh.

 The Todra Gorge is about an hour’s drive further on, near the town of Tinghir.
 There are good hotels, many in renovated kasbahs, along the way.

-A Fascinating Thing to Do in Morocco: Visit Volubilis
+A Top Thing to Do in Morocco: Visit Volubilis

 About 20 miles north of Meknes, the old Roman city of Volubilis is the best-preserved archaeological site in Morocco.
 Once a distant outpost of the Roman empire, its population peaked around 20,000.
 It’s been a UNESCO World Heritage Site since 1997.

 Most of the town’s buildings were built in 200-300AD when the area was part of Mauretania.
 Today it’s a beautiful site.
 Storks have built large nests atop some of the Corinthian columns, and the remains of a basilica, Forum, Triumphal Arch, houses, etc. are all around to explore.
 There’s also a Visitor Center and Museum.

 Thankfully, during its excavation, the ancient mosaics were left in situ.
 Although the site is about 100 acres in all, only half of it has been excavated.